 - DAY 5 | Relax by Marina del Rey, go kayaking or paddleboarding, visit the Fisherman’s Village, go on a sunset cruise

-How to Save Money on a 5 Day Los Angeles Itinerary
+How to Save Money on a 5-Day Los Angeles Itinerary

 If visiting Los Angeles is on your bucket list, but the costs may scare you away – I have great advice and tips here for you!
-Yes, it is possible to visit Los Angeles for 5 days without breaking your bank!
+Yes, it is possible to visit Los Angeles for 5 days without breaking the bank!

 You can find inexpensive hotels, there are some restaurants and cafes that have reasonable prices.
 I also recommend getting the Go Los Angeles Card or Los Angeles Sightseeing Flex Pass as these passes start at $83 for one-day grant access to a variety of different attractions.
 Each pass has slightly different terms and attractions on offer so check carefully to see which will suit you better.
 This card offers 2 options: